mrSnow-tr/PortaLink/README.md

 # 🔐 Security Considerations

-PortaLink is specifically designed to make resources accessible from outside the local network.
+Sharelink is specifically designed to make resources accessible from outside the local network.

 That is powerful, but it means you should treat every generated public URL as a real internet-facing access point.